1 Bg 11-1972: The Universal Form

 > converts Himself again into His original form.
 Arjuna

-> agrees to what Krsna says several times.
-Krsna is
+> agrees to what Krsna has several times said: Krsna is

-> speaking to him just for his benefit, and Arjuna
+> speaking to him just for his benefit.
+So Arjuna

 > acknowledges that all this is happening to him by Krsna's